Distinguishing Leavitt algebras among Leavitt path algebras of finite graphs by Serre property

 The second named author learned about Serre's conjecture around the time that he finished his undergraduate degree and his mentor C. Seshadri proved the first important result in this direction in 1958, that Serre's conjecture holds for the polynomial ring $\K[x_1,x_2]$.
 Many attempts ensued.
 Finally in 1976, Daniel Quillen in USA and, independently, Andrei Suslin in the Soviet Union showed that Serre's conjecture holds for any $n\geq 1$~\cite{lam}.

 The question is also closely related to rings which have stably free (projective) modules which are not free.
 Constructing rings with stably free modules which are not free is not immediate.
-There are very interesting constructions by Kaplansky (in the case of commutative rings) and Ojanguren and Sridharan in the non-commutiave case, which also show that polynomial ring $D[x_1,\dots,x_n]$, with coefficients in a division ring $D$, has stably free projective modules which are not free (in contrast with Quillen-Suslin's theorem that all projective modules over $\K[x_1.\dots,x_n]$, with coefficients in a field $\K$, are free).
+There are very interesting constructions by Kaplansky (in the case of commutative rings) and Ojanguren and Sridharan in the non-commutiave case, which also show that polynomial ring $D[x_1,\dots,x_n]$, with coefficients in a (non-commutative) division ring $D$, has stably free projective modules which are not free (in contrast to Quillen-Suslin's theorem that all projective modules over $\K[x_1.\dots,x_n]$, with coefficients in a field $\K$, are free) (see~\cite[Example 4.8 (i) in Section 4B]{magurn}).
 There is also a construction by P.M.
-Cohen which by the current terminilogy is that the Cohn path algebra associated to a vertex and two loops.
-We refer the reader to Magurn's book and references there for these constructions~\cite{magurn}.
+Cohn which by the current terminology is that of the Cohn path algebra associated to a vertex and two loops (see~\cite[Example 4.8 (iii)]{magurn})).